 Transform your skills, data, and business—with the power user’s guide to PowerPivot for Excel.
-Led by two business intelligence (BI) experts, you’ll learn how to create and share your own BI solutions using software you already know and love: Microsoft Excel.
+Led by two Business Intelligence (BI) experts authors, you will learn how to create and share your own BI solutions using software you already know and love: Microsoft Excel.

 Discover how to extend your existing skills, using the PowerPivot add-in to quickly turn mass quantities of data into meaningful information and on-the-job results—no programming required.